 Item 13.
-Similar financial information for such part of the two preceding fiscal years as the issuer or its predecessor has been in existence.
+Similar financial information for such part of the preceding fiscal year as the issuer or its predecessor has been in existence.

-The fiscal year-end financial statements for 2013, 2012, and 2011, including the Consolidated Balance Sheet, Statement of Operations, Statement of Cash Flows, Changes in Shareholder Equity and Financial Statement Footnotes, are posted for Cyberlux Corporation on Corporation on the OTC Disclosure and News Service.
+The fiscal year-end financial statements for 2021, including the Consolidated Balance Sheet, Statement of Operations, Statement of Cash Flows, Changes in Shareholder Equity and Financial Statement Footnotes, are posted for Cyberlux Corporation on Corporation on the OTC Disclosure and News Service.